 - People want their money's worth, so the more they pay, the more value they'll get.
 Your high-paying clients will work harder and achieve more.
 And you'll be less likely to slack off, too.
 As one of my colleagues told me, every time she signs on a client with her new higher fee, she thinks, 'Holy crap!
 Now I have to deliver that much value!' and that's a good thing.

 - Your clients deserve better service from you.
 I tell my clients that it's my goal to give them exactly what they need.
 They're all high-achievers, so I'm confident they won't become needy just because I'm extremely supportive.
 But a coach who's trying to make a living with 30 low-paying clients is spread too thin between serving clients and constantly needing to market and sell in order to keep the numbers up.
 That means less attention for each client.
 And it may mean that you're needy, because you always need more clients.
-A needy coach is never at her best.
+A needy coach is never at their best.

 C. The Reality Check: